Psychology from the Margins

 Introduction

-Welcome to Issue V of Psychology from the Margins.
-This issue's theme is Redefining Our Roots: Addressing the Historically Silenced Origins of Psychology Through Research, Practice and Advocacy.
+Welcome to Issue VI of Psychology from the Margins.
+This issue's theme is Turning the Mirror on Psychology: Investigating Historically Underrepresented Areas of Research in the Field and Beyond.